Your Stay at RPA

 Preparing for your admission or surgery

-It is important you follow your doctor’s advice for what to eat and drink prior to your procedure, surgery and admission.
+It is important you follow your doctor’s advice on how best to prepare for your procedure, surgery and admission.

 If you are staying overnight, we suggest you bring a small bag with comfortable clothing, sleepwear and personal toiletries.